 What is Wampum?

-Originally made by the Wampanoag Indians in what is now known as the New England area of the United States, Wampum was made in the form of beads carved from the purple sections of the Quahog shell.
-The Quahog is a type of large clam found in numerous bays along the shores of the Atlantic ocean, from as far north as Canada to as far south as areas of Florida.
+Originally made by the Wampanoag in what is now known as the New England area of the United States, Wampum was made in the form of beads carved from the purple sections of the quahog shell.
+The quahog is a type of large clam found in numerous bays along the shores of the Atlantic ocean, from as far north as Canada to as far south as areas of Florida.

 Today, while it is no longer accepted as currency, Wampum is said to bring the owner good luck in financial matters - - - making it both beautiful and valuable.

-While these shells can be found along the entirety of the Atlantic coast of North America, only about 1 in 25 contains the striking purple coloring coveted for Marcia’s shell sculptures.
+While these shells can be found along the entirety of the Atlantic coast of North America, only about 1 in 25 contains the striking purple colouring coveted for Marcia’s shell sculptures.
 Those rare finds from the waters of the Atlantic are carved, then repeatedly sanded to perfect the mirror-smooth finish.
-Some of the pieces are also accented with hand-crafted sterling silver highlighting, or through the time-consuming process of inlaying other materials such as paui shell into the Quahog shell.
+Some of the pieces are also accented with hand-crafted sterling silver highlighting, or through the time-consuming process of inlaying other materials such as paua shell into the quahog shell.

 All of these creations, from the most basic to the most intricate, can be found, and ordered, through our selections on this website.